vishnu-suresh10/Chipotle-Calorie-Calculator/README.md

 # Chipotle-Calorie-Calculator
 Calculates total calories in a Chipotle meal.
+It utilizes web scraping to find all items on the Chipotle Website and to find the respective calories.

 # How to Enter Names of Different Foods
 - tomatillo green-chili salsa